SAP-samples/teched2023-DT182v/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-DT182v)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-DT182v)

-# Session ID - Session Title
+# DT182v - Use ABAP Cloud for developer extensibility

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2023 session called DT182v - Use ABAP Cloud for developer extensibility.

+In this session you will learn how you can build a RAP extensions to extend existing RAP BOs from other software components or SAP delivered RAP BOs to optimize and adapt their functionality to your specific business requirements.

 ## Overview